Walter Skinner

 In the science fiction-supernatural series, Skinner supervised the X-Files office, which is concerned with unresolved FBI cases of mysterious or possibly supernatural circumstances.
 Fox Mulder, the FBI agent in charge of the X-Files, considers the X-Files the truth behind the supposed conspiracy.
 Skinner was a main character in the ninth, tenth and eleventh seasons of the show and a recurring character throughout the first eight seasons.

 Skinner made his first appearance in the first season 1994 episode "Tooms".
 At the start of the series, Skinner was dismissive towards Mulder's belief in extraterrestrial and other strange phenomena.
-However, throughout the series Skinner has moved on to respect and agree with Mulder's idea, which is finally proven in "Requiem", when he saw an Alien spacecraft.
+However, throughout the series Skinner has moved on to respect and agree with Mulder, who is finally proven correct in "Requiem", when Skinner sees an alien spacecraft.
 Skinner has received critical acclaim and has become a fan favorite.

 Pileggi received the role of Walter Skinner after "two or three" auditions for the role.
 Beginning with only a small cameo, his character frequently made more appearances during the second season.

 Character arc

 Skinner is a former Marine and a Vietnam War veteran.
 In the war he once killed a boy at a very short distance, an experience which has scarred him for life.
 He is married to Sharon Skinner.
 He has been treated at a sleep disorder clinic, suffering from recurring dreams of an old woman, which may either be a hallucination arising from drug use during Vietnam or a succubus.
 Skinner's hobbies include jogging and boxing, the latter of which has been shown in his ability to outfight Fox Mulder and X and to defend himself reasonably well when he was attacked by Alex Krycek and his men.

-Skinner took personal administrative charge of the X-Files in the latter haIf of Season 1, replacing Section Chief Scott Blevins.
+Skinner took personal administrative charge of the X-Files in the latter half of Season 1, replacing Section Chief Scott Blevins.
 Initially, Skinner acts solely as a supervisor to Agent Mulder and Dana Scully's investigations of the paranormal.
 In the early episodes, it is unclear whether he is entirely independent of his actions or controlled by men such as the "Cigarette Smoking Man".
 Eventually, Skinner begins trusting Mulder and Scully and becomes their ally, saving both of their lives on multiple occasions.
 He stands up to the conspirators that tried to control him, for which he frequently pays throughout the series.